VictoriaLebedeva/hotel-management-system/README.md

 # Hotels Management System

 ## Problem Description
-There is a small hotel in town that is owned by one family.
-In the near future they plan to build two more hotels in the country.
-They want an information system that would simplify staff management, automate room reservations, and help management make decisions.
+Valmont is a hotel chain, which owns 10 hotels in the country.
+It uses on old decentralized information system.
+This leads to huge wastes of the businesses resources in terms of costs and efforts.
+The company’s customer satisfaction index is falling as compared to their competitors.

+New system allows to connect all the hotels into one network, which is easier to manage.
+It will make booking process faster and convinient and reporting will help to improve marketing strategy.

 ## System Description
 **Hotels Management System** is a web-based application, which helps to simplify hotel operations.
 This system will unite hotels into big network.
 It covers major aspects of hotel management: